 Steps to Becoming a Speech-Language Pathologist in Rhode Island

-- Individual pursuing a Rhode Island Speech and Language Pathologist career can begin by completing high school and enrolling in a bachelor program, preferably one that has an association with language and speech pathology.
+- Individuals pursuing a Rhode Island Speech and Language Pathologist career can begin by completing high school and enrolling in a bachelor's degree program, preferably one that has an association with language and speech pathology.

-- Once the bachelor program is complete, students can enroll in and complete online or campus based Rhode Island speech pathology graduate programs.
+- Once the bachelor's program is complete, students can enroll in and complete an online or campus-based Rhode Island speech pathology graduate degree program.

-- To become a certified Speech and Language Pathologist, the graduate must submit an application to the American – Speech – Language – Hearing Association.
+- Once the educational component is attained, the graduate must earn their certification.
+This can be done through the American Speech – Language – Hearing Association by submitting an application.
 If this is done within 3 years of the graduation date and all the necessary paperwork is supplied, such as the transcript and proof of clinical experience, then the graduate will be immediately certified.
-If the graduate has graduated from a foreign country, more than 3 years after graduation or from a school that is not accredited by the Council on Academic Accreditation and Speech – Language Pathology, then the applicant may be asked to submit a Knowledge and Skills Acquisition form along with the application.
-The Knowledge and Skills Acquisition form will be reviewed and either approved or denied.
+If the graduate has graduated from a foreign country, more than 3 years ago, or from a school that is not accredited by the Council on Academic Accreditation and Speech – Language Pathology, then the applicant may be asked to submit a Knowledge and Skills Acquisition form along with the application.

-- Once the certification is acquired, license applicants for the state of Rhode Island can apply to the Rhode Island Department of Health by submitting an application, verification of certification, $50 fee and official transcripts.
+- Once the certification is acquired, licensed applicants for the state of Rhode Island can apply to the Rhode Island Department of Health by submitting an application, verification of certification, the $50 fee and official transcripts.

 American – Speech – Language – Hearing Association National Office